1973 ADLM Past President’s Award

 1972 Outstanding Contributions to Clinical Chemistry

-Dr. Ralph E. Thiers will receive the 1972 AACC Award for outstanding contributions to clinical chemistry, sponsored by the Ames Company, at the 24th National Meeting of the AACC.
+Dr. Ralph E. Thiers will receive the 1972 the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for outstanding contributions to clinical chemistry, sponsored by the Ames Company, at the 24th National Meeting of the the Association for Diagnostics & Laboratory Medicine (ADLM).
 The award was first given in 1952, as the Ernst Bischoff Award.

 Dr. Thiers started his career in Toronto, Canada, and is presently Technical Advisor, Office of the Director, Bio-Science Laboratories, Van Nuys, California.
 (The positions he has held are outlined in Clinical Chemistry, 18, 81, January 1972).
 His contributions to clinical chemistry include notable publications in instrumentation, continuous-flow methods and computer application.
 Early interest in enzymology, combined with his activities in instrumentation, led him to collaborate with Drs.
 M. Margoshes and B. L. Vallee in designing the coenzometer for kinetic enzyme assays, permitting more widespread use of the assays.
 His work on the theoretical and practical aspects of continuous-flow analysis led to an understanding of interaction between samples and lag phase, which not only provided a theoretical basis for this class of analytical techniques, but permitted comparative evaluation of equipment or procedures and improved performance.